kkdai/bookmark-makerserver/README.md

 1. Request a account on [IFTTT Maker](https://ifttt.com/maker)

-2. Create your own IFTTT Applet , using if "tweet by you" than call webmaker
+2. Create your own IFTTT Applet , using if "tweet by you" then call webmaker

 3. In the maker server setup page, using following format.